hilgenberg/cplot/README.md

 are things like a mass or spring constant, order of a pole, etc).

-Some screenshots are at the link above, but the interface is completely different (and quite rubbish, tbh) on Linux.
+Some screenshots are at the link above, but the interface is completely different (and on Linux quite rubbish, tbh).

 ### Linux build needs: